2007 Carnation murders: Arrests

 Arrested and indicted as the perpetrators of the killings were Michele Kristen Anderson (who was unemployed) and her boyfriend, Joseph Thomas McEnroe (a Target employee), both aged 29.
 They were each charged with six counts of first-degree murder.
 Michele is the younger sister of Scott and the youngest child of Wayne and Judy.

 The suspects waived their right to appear in court.
 Police say they confessed to the killings.

 Trial and sentencing

 McEnroe confessed to the murders in January 2014 in an effort to avoid execution.
 On December 19, 2014, a 16-member jury was selected to hear the case against McEnroe.
 On March 25, 2015, the jury found Joseph McEnroe guilty of aggravated first-degree murder on all six counts.
-On May 13, 2015, Joseph McEnroe was sentenced to life in prison, and avoided the death penalty, mainly due to a statewide moratorium on the death penalty by then-governor Jay Inslee.
+On May 13, 2015, Joseph McEnroe, who had several severe meltdowns during trial, was sentenced to life in prison, and avoided the death penalty, mainly due to a statewide moratorium on the death penalty by then-governor Jay Inslee.
 On March 4, 2016, Michele Anderson was found guilty of six counts of aggravated first-degree murder.
 She was sentenced to life imprisonment in April 2016.
 McEnroe is currently imprisoned in the Washington State Penitentiary and Anderson is currently imprisoned in the Washington Corrections Center for Women.